Monitoring the battery life of your Ubuntu laptop just got a touch easier.

 Alternatively, you can download an installer package directly from the PPA’s packages page:

-Launch the app from the Unity Dash (or equivalent app launcher).
+Launch the app from the app launcher or app menu.